rahmaneffendi/tbsi-demo-test-b/README.md

 In the Digital Ocean Kubernetes cluster, I have established Ingress controllers to manage external traffic routing to the backend services.
 The automatic acquisition of SSL certificates is ensured through Cert Manager, guaranteeing secure communication.

+## Domain Name By iDCloudHost

+I Buy the Domain name in IDCloudHost as Domain Provider

 ## Content Delivery Network (CDN) with Cloudflare

 Enhancing both performance and security, I have integrated Cloudflare as a Content Delivery Network (CDN).
 This addition accelerates content delivery by caching static assets and provides advanced security features.
 DNS records are configured to point to the Ingress controller, ensuring a seamless integration with Cloudflare.